Neutron-rich nuclei and neutron skins from chiral low-resolution interactions: Conclusions and outlook

-\paragraph{Conclusions and outlook.--} In this Letter, we developed novel chiral low-resolution interactions based on SRG-evolved high-precision NN potentials combined with 3N forces at N$^2$LO fitted to the ground-state energies of $^3$H and $^{16}$O as well as the charge radius of $^{16}$O. The new interactions accurately reproduce experimental ground-state energies, charge radii, and neutron skins for closed-shell nuclei from $^{16}$O up to $^{208}$Pb, and hence resolve shortcomings of the established low-resolution interaction 1.8/2.0 (EM).
+In this paper, we developed novel chiral low-resolution interactions based on SRG-evolved high-precision NN potentials, combined with 3N forces at N$^2$LO fitted to the ground-state energies of $^3$H and $^{16}$O as well as the charge radius of $^{16}$O. The new interactions accurately reproduce experimental ground-state energies, charge radii, and neutron skins for closed-shell nuclei from $^{16}$O up to $^{208}$Pb, and hence resolve shortcomings of the established low-resolution interaction 1.8/2.0 (EM).
 The new interactions also predict density distributions for $^{120}$Sn and $^{208}$Pb in remarkable agreement with experiment.
 Finally, we investigated neutron skins for neutron-rich nuclei, a key quantity that links nuclei to infinite nuclear matter and astrophysics.
 We found that neutron skins are narrowly predicted over all nuclei with interesting sensitivities for the most extreme, experimentally unexplored cases.
 This motivates further investigations of neutron-rich nuclei with rare isotope beam facilities in order to obtain constraints for nuclear forces and to better understand the connection to the equation of state.
-Our novel low-resolution interactions present a powerful tool for comprehensive ab initio studies of the nuclear chart including open-shell nuclei as well as other observables like excited states or response functions to external probes.
+Our novel low-resolution interactions present a powerful tool for comprehensive \emph{ab initio} studies of the nuclear chart, including open-shell nuclei as well as other observables like excited states or response functions to external probes.
+First results for excitation energies are given in \ref{app:twoplus}.